ADD CONDITION

 Is DDM Honey Lemon safe to use during pregnancy?

-No specific information regarding use during pregnancy is provided, so consult your doctor before use.
+No specific information regarding safety during pregnancy is provided in the drug insert.

 Can I use DDM Honey Lemon if I have a chronic cough?